 bankruptcy confirmation, and a Ninth Circuit involving the interplay of the

 Bob’s current and recent work includes matters for Credit

-Suisse, Microsoft, Lending Club, Deloitte, EY, Gannett, Jefferies, Scoggins
+Suisse, Microsoft, Johnson & Johnson, Eni, Lending Club, Deloitte, EY, Gannett, Jefferies, Scoggins